puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 The deployment defines that one replica should be deployed, which is running as we can see in the output.
 This pod is not yet reachable from outside of the cluster.

-## Task: LAB4.4 Verify the Deployment in the Web Console
+## Task: LAB4.4 Verify the Deployment in the Rancher WebGUI

-Try to display the logs from the Springboot application via web console at https://kubedash.kubedev.mobicorp.test/#!/overview?namespace=puzzle-[U-NUMBER].
-Don't forget to replace the placeholder inside the URL!
+Try to display the logs from the Springboot application via the Rancher WebGui.

 ---